lptrk/AbschlussProjekt/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# How to start

+After you have cloned the project move into the project directory (`cd AbschlussProjekt`) and run `npm install`.

+## Start JSON Server

+To start the JSON server make sure you are inside the root directory and run `json-server --watch db.json`.
+It will be hosted at `http://localhost:3000/`